lorents17/iCatalyst/README.md

 		For example: "/outdir:C:\temp", if there's no such dir exists, it will be created automatically.

 Add folders \ Add files
 - Specify full path pointing to images or dirs with images.
-For example: `"C:\Images" "C:\Photos" "C:\logo.png"`.
+For example: `"C:\Images" "C:\logo.png"`.
 - You can't use symbols such as `&`, `%`, `(`, `)`, `!` etc. in paths.
 - App handles images in directories recursively.
 ```